-As of June 30, 2019, we had cash and cash equivalents of \$176.2 million compared with cash and cash equivalents of \$182.7 million as of December 30, 2018, which includes \$18.2 million and \$12.0 million, respectively, of cash and cash equivalents held by our foreign subsidiaries.
+As of March 29, 2020, we had cash and cash equivalents of \$158.6 million compared with cash and cash equivalents of \$172.6 million as of December 29, 2019, which includes \$27.0 million and \$24.6 million, respectively, of cash and cash equivalents held by our foreign subsidiaries.
 We are not presently aware of any restrictions on the repatriation of these funds, however, earnings of these foreign subsidiaries are essentially considered permanently invested in these foreign subsidiaries.
 If these funds were needed to fund our operations or satisfy obligations in the U.S. they could be repatriated, and their repatriation into the U.S. may cause us to incur additional foreign withholding taxes.
 We do not currently intend to repatriate these earnings.

-Our total long-term debt, including principal due on our Notes, increased from \$294.2 million at December 30, 2018 to \$294.6 million at June 30, 2019, due to the amortization of the discount on our Notes and the amortization of deferred financing costs.
+Our total long-term debt, including principal due on our 6.5% Notes (as defined below), increased from \$295.1 million at December 29, 2019 to \$295.3 million at March 29, 2020, due to the amortization of debt issuance costs.

 We use our operating cash flow to finance trade accounts receivable, fund necessary increases in inventory, fund capital expenditures, our internal research and development investments and our ongoing operations, service our debt and make strategic acquisitions.
 Financing trade accounts receivable is necessary because, on average, our customers do not pay us as quickly as we pay our vendors and employees for their goods and services since a number of our receivables are contractually billable and due to us only when certain contractual milestones are achieved.
 Financing increases in inventory balances is necessary to fulfill shipment requirements to meet delivery schedules of our customers.
 Cash from continuing operations is primarily derived from our customer contracts in progress and associated changes in working capital components.
-Our days sales outstanding ("DSO") have decreased from 131 days as of December 30, 2018 to 115 days at June 30, 2019, primarily as a result of certain contractual billing milestones such as equipment shipments and deliveries on certain products, and for certain flight requirements that must be fulfilled on certain areial target programs, or final billings which are not due until completion on certain projects, and therefore we are unable to contractually bill for amounts outstanding related to those milestones at this time.
-We are currently in dispute with an international customer in our US segment over approximately \$11.2 million in unbilled receivables outstanding as of June 30, 2019.
-The dispute concerns the completion of flight requirements and contractual milestones.
+Our days sales outstanding ("DSO") have increased from 134 days as of December 29, 2019 to 140 days at March 29, 2020, primarily as a result of certain contractual billing milestones that have not yet been achieved and collected.
+Our DSOs are impacted by the achievement of contractual billing milestones such as equipment shipments and deliveries on certain products, and for certain flight requirements that must be fulfilled on certain aerial target programs, or final billings which are not due until completion on certain projects, and therefore we are unable to contractually bill for amounts outstanding related to those milestones at this time.
+We are currently in dispute with an international customer in our US segment over approximately \$10.0 million in unbilled receivables outstanding as of March 29, 2020.
+The dispute concerns the completion of certain system requirements and contractual milestones.
+Although there could be a delay in billing and collecting amounts due to us under the aforementioned contracts, we have evaluated the present facts of the matters and performed a reassessment of the contractual amounts due and have determined that no adjustment to previously recognized revenue, or the corresponding unbilled receivables, is necessary at March 29, 2020.